harrypapa2002/ECE-NTUA-Advanced-DB-Term-Project/README.md

 The project focuses on the analysis of large datasets using distributed computing frameworks, namely **Apache Spark** and **Apache Hadoop**.
 The aim is to develop data processing pipelines, perform data analysis tasks, and evaluate the performance of different configurations and techniques in a cloud-based environment.

 The datasets span topics like crime statistics, population demographics, income distribution, and police station locations in Los Angeles, enabling practical exploration of database and big data concepts.

+This project is complemented by a **thorough report**, which provides in-depth insights into the methodology, results, and observations made throughout the process.

 ---